-Hold the travel control lever in the retard position the brake pedal.
+Hold the travel control lever in the retard position the provision the brake pedal.

-When you actuate the brake the travel control lever will return to the "NEUTRAL" position unless you hold the lever in the "RETARD" position.
+When you actuate the brake the travel control level will return to the "NEUTRAL" position unless you hold the lever in the "RETARD" position.

-The travel control lever can be moved (but the lever must be held) while the brake is actuated.
+The travel control lever can be moved (but the ever must be held) while the brake is actuated.

 Keep the brakes in good repair and correctly adjusted at all times.
-See the preventive maintenance section of this manual or see your dealer for brake repair.
+See the preventive maintenance section of this manual corsee your dealer for brake repair.